enkidevs/curriculum/Python/Core/functional-particularities-of-python.md

 * `return`
 * `break`
 * `gen`
+* `__next__`

 ---
 ## Revision

-What is the key feature of a generator?
+What are some of the key functional features of Python?

 ???

-* It is resumable
-* It is immutable
-* It is pure
-* It is total
-* It is thread safe
+* Generators & Comprehensions
+* Pure Functions & High-Level
+* Interpreted & Object-Oriented
+* Immutability & Extensibility
+* Generators & Dynamic Typing

 ---
 ## Footnotes